Dear Friend, this is my testimony about how I took a failing marriage, bitter heart, broken body and gave up . . .

 . . . but giving up changed my life.
 And I really want you to give up, too.

-I’ve been trying for weeks to find the words to share my faith, but I don’t know how to begin.
-I’m scared I’ll say the wrong thing and push you away from hearing more or accepting Christ.
+I’ve been trying for weeks to find the words to share my testimony and faith, but honestly, I’m scared I’ll say the wrong thing and push you away from hearing more about Christ.

 I don’t want another person I love to leave this life without knowing my savior.
 Losing you for eternity scares me sick to my stomach.Dear Friend, I don't know where to start, but I want to share how giving up changed my life!
 Click To Tweet

-So I’m humbly asking for a few minutes to bear with my clumsy struggle to find perfect words that speak my heart.
-Please overlook my painful shortcomings that cloud your ability to see Christ in me and hear my love for Jesus and you.
+So I’m humbly asking you to bear with my clumsy struggle to find words that speak my heart.
+Please overlook my shortcomings, and try to see Christ in me.

-And because I love you, I want to share part of my testimony, how I came to realize I wasn’t strong enough alone, and how strong I’ve become from admitting my weakness.
+Because I love you, I want to share how I came to realize I wasn’t strong enough alone, and how strong I’ve become from admitting my weakness.

 Romans 1:16 ESV For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes,

-My testimony is that my real brokenness and healing is more powerful than my pretense of perfection ever was.
+My testimony is that real brokenness and healing is more powerful than my pretend perfection ever was.

-While raised in a Christian household, my journey really started only a few years ago, when I realized my astounding powerlessness even over myself.
+While raised in a Christian household, sins and hurts had turned me away from God.
+I followed my own ideas of being a good person until I realized my astounding powerlessness even over myself.
 Faced with rock bottom, I was desperate.

 Jesus Christ was flesh and God.
 He lived a painful, fragile existence but without sinning, and took the torturous death I deserved, so I could have the hope of an eternity in God’s presence.My real brokenness and healing is more powerful than my pretense of perfection ever was.
 Click To Tweet